- Home

 Temperature Dependent Heat Transfer Performance of Multi-walled Carbon Nanotube-based Aqueous Nanofluids at Very Low Particle Loadings

-Authors: Meher Wan, Raja Ram Yadav, Giridhar Mishra, Devraj Singh and Bipin JoshiAqueous suspensions of multi-walled carbon nanotubes (MWCNTs + deionised water) have been synthesised.
+Authors: By Meher Wan, Raja Ram Yadav, Giridhar Mishra, Devraj Singh and Bipin JoshiAqueous suspensions of multi-walled carbon nanotubes (MWCNTs + deionised water) have been synthesised.
 Carbon nanotubes (CNTs) were derived by chemical vapour deposition (CVD).
 Transmission electron microscopy (TEM) measurements show the formation of MWCNTs.
 Three samples of CNT-based aqueous nanofluids having MWCNT concentrations of 0.01 vol%, 0.03 vol% and 0.05 vol% were prepared with the help of ultrasonic irradiation.
 A very small amount of sodium dodecyl sulfate (SDS) was used as a surfactant to minimise the agglomeration of the MWCNTs.
 An effective enhancement in thermal conductivity was observed at different temperatures.
 The obtained results are explained with percolation theory.

 -